- Open Access

 Questionnaire descriptive scores

-Questionnaire descriptive statistics for Time 1 and Time 2
+Descriptive statistics at Time 1 and Time 2 are shown in Table 3.

 Floor (>10 % of patients scoring minimum) effects were identified in the CAMPHOR QoL scale Time 1 and the CAMPHOR QoL and Symptoms scales at Time 2.
 However, this is likely to reflect the mild nature of a subgroup of the sample.
 A possible ceiling effect might have occurred, since 16.3 % of the patients reached the maximum score in the QoL scale at Time 1.
 These effects were observed in the NHP scales.